LDER-DEV/CodeWars/README.md

 # CodeWars

-a Repostory of 'Code Wars' solutions i've completed
+a repostory of 'Code Wars' solutions i've completed